 How long does it take to build a website with AI?

-With a no-code AI builder, a basic site is live in hours and a polished version in under a week.
+With a no-code AI builder, a basic site can go live in hours and a polished version can be ready in under a week.
 With a development team, expect 6-16 weeks depending on complexity.
-Teams using AI coding tools now consistently move toward the 6-week end for standard marketing sites with basic integrations.
+AI coding tools can shorten standard web development work, but the final timeline still depends on integrations, review, and production requirements.

 Will an AI-built website rank on Google for B2B keywords?

-For low-competition local or niche keywords, yes.
-For competitive B2B industry terms, the thin content architecture and limited technical SEO control on most builder platforms creates a significant disadvantage.
-Custom-built sites with proper content infrastructure consistently outrank builders in competitive segments.
-If organic search is a material acquisition channel, technical SEO control is not optional.
+For low-competition local or niche keywords, it can.
+For competitive B2B industry terms, limited technical SEO control and weaker content infrastructure on many builder platforms can create a disadvantage.
+If organic search is a material acquisition channel, technical SEO control matters.

 What are the data and privacy risks of AI website builders?

-All major builder platforms store your content, user data, and form submissions on their infrastructure.
-For B2B operators with data residency requirements, enterprise customer data agreements, or privacy compliance obligations such as GDPR, HIPAA, or SOC 2, this is a material consideration.
-Custom deployments allow full control over data storage, processing, and compliance posture.
+Builder platforms typically process your content, user data, and form submissions on their infrastructure.
+For B2B operators with data residency requirements, enterprise customer data agreements, or privacy compliance obligations such as GDPR, HIPAA, or SOC 2, that is a material consideration.
+Custom deployments allow more control over data storage, processing, and compliance posture.
 Verify your builder platform’s data handling practices before collecting customer data through it.

 What does a custom AI feature on a website actually cost?